Learn how to fertilize succulents

-Often people think that you don't need to fertilize succulents.
-As with most plants, succulents will benefit from regular fertilizing.
+Wondering about succulent fertilizer?
+Often people think that you don't need fertilizer for succulents.
+Just like most plants though, succulents will benefit from regular fertilizing.
 Find out how often you should fertilize and what you should use!

 You'll get 3 bags for $12.95 including shipping.
 Only available in the United States.

 Remove the tea bag from the packaging (but leave the tea bag as is) and then place it in a 5 gallon bucket (or any large bucket you have).